Research & Resources

 - Print, copy or scan

 You will need your Simmons ID or a guest card to print, copy or scan.
-You can obtain a guest card at the Technology or Circulation Desks.
+You can obtain a guest card at the Reference Desk.

 You can also view detailed information on technology in the library, including step-by-step instructions for printing, scanning, copying, and adding funds to your account.